ABDULRAHMAN-ALSAADI/ABDULRAHMAN-ALSAADI/README.md

-### Hi there 👋, Abdulrahman Alsaadi

-I am a second-year mechatronics engineering student with a passion for robotics, automation, and embedded systems.
-I enjoy tackling challenging problems and turning innovative ideas into reality.
-My goal is to contribute to cutting-edge technologies that make a positive impact on society.

 <h1 align="center">Hi 👋, I'm Abdulrahman Alsaadi</h1>
 <h3 align="center">I am a second-year mechatronics engineering student with a passion for robotics, automation, and embedded systems.
 I enjoy tackling challenging problems and turning innovative ideas into reality.
 My goal is to contribute to cutting-edge technologies that make a positive impact on society.</h3>